davidmreed/davidmreed.github.io/_posts/2019-01-01-locating-compound-component-fields-apex-python.md

             "name": "Id"
         },
         {
+            "compoundFieldName": "null",
+            "label": "Name",
+            "name": "Name"
+        },
+        {
             "compoundFieldName": "Name",
             "label": "First Name",
             "name": "FirstName"
         }
     ]

 Each field includes its API name (`"name"`), its label, other metadata, and `"compoundFieldName"`.
 The value of this last key is either `null`, meaning that the field we're looking at is not a component field, or the API name of the parent compound field.
+There's no marker indicating that a field is compound.

 This structure can be processed easily enough in Python or other API client languages to yield compound/component mappings.
 Given some JSON `response` (parsed with `json.loads()`), we can do